 - 1.1 This Supplementary Planning Document (SPD) provides information on how the Oldham Metropolitan Borough Unitary Development Plan (UDP) policies on renewable energy will be interpreted when considering new developments in the Borough.
-In particular it provides guidance and advice on: - The content of an assessment required by Policies NR3.1 and NR3.2 regarding the environmental effects of a development where they do not fall within the requirements of the Town and Country Planning (Environmental Impact Assessments) (England & Wales) Regulations 1999; and - How the Council will implement Policy NR3.3. - 1.2 Comments are invited on this document and should be submitted, in writing, to: Strategic Planning and Information, Regeneration Directorate, Oldham MBC, Oldham Business Centre, Cromwell Street, Oldham OL1 1WR, OR by fax: 0161 770 5172, OR by email: spi@oldham.gov.uk.
-The deadline for submission of any comments is indicated on the Public Notice and Representation form. - 1.3 It should be noted that comments must relate to the effects of the SPD and not the saved UDP policies that the SPD will be helping to implement. - 1.4 The draft SPD is accompanied by a Sustainability Appraisal, Habitats Regulations Assessment and Equalities Impact Assessment that have informed the production and contents of the draft SPD.
-Comments on these accompanying documents can also be made within the same consultation period.
+In particular it provides guidance and advice on: - The content of an assessment required by Policies NR3.1 and NR3.2 regarding the environmental effects of a development where they do not fall within the requirements of the Town and Country Planning (Environmental Impact Assessments) (England and Wales) Regulations 1999; and - II.
+How the Council will implement Policy NR3.3. - 1.2 The SPD is accompanied by a Sustainability Appraisal, Habitats Regulations Assessment and Equalities Impact Assessment that have informed the production and contents of the SPD.
+A Consultation Statement stating who was consulted during the preparation of the SPD, and setting out representations received and how these have been addressed, is also available.